Effective Date: May 26, 2026

 "Controller" means the Subscriber as defined in the Agreement (i.e., the entity that has entered into the Agreement with dltHub and determines the purposes and means of processing of Subscriber Personal Data).

-"Subscriber Personal Data" means any personal data (as defined under applicable data protection law, including the GDPR) that is contained within, or forms part of, the Subscriber Data (as defined in the Agreement) and that the Processor processes on behalf of the Controller in connection with the provision of the Services.
+"Subscriber Personal Data" means any personal data (as defined under applicable data protection law, including the GDPR) that is contained within, or forms part of, the Subscriber Data (as defined in the Agreement) and that the Processor processes on behalf of the Controller in connection with the provision of the dltHub Service.

-2.2 In the course of providing the Service, the Processor may process personal data on behalf of the Controller.
+2.2 In the course of providing the dltHub Service, the Processor may process personal data on behalf of the Controller.
 The specific categories of personal data, categories of data subjects, and the nature and purpose of processing are set out in Annex 1.

-2.3 The Processor shall process personal data solely for the purposes set out in Annex 1 and only to the extent necessary to provide the Service to the Controller.
+2.3 The Processor shall process personal data solely for the purposes set out in Annex 1 and only to the extent necessary to provide the dltHub Service to the Controller.

 3.1 Instructions.
 The Processor shall process personal data only on documented instructions from the Controller, including with regard to international transfers, unless required to do so by Union or Member State law.
 In such a case, the Processor shall inform the Controller before processing, unless prohibited by law.
+The Processor shall immediately inform the Controller if, in its opinion, an instruction infringes applicable data protection provisions.

 3.2 Confidentiality.
 The Processor shall ensure that persons authorised to process personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.